 Medicaid, known in Massachusetts as MassHealth, is the foundation of both waiver programs and other home and community-based services (HCBS).
 The cost of MassHealth is shared by the state and federal governments, with the federal government reimbursing Massachusetts for more than half of what the state spends.

-Protecting Medicaid means protecting access to these critical supports.
 Cuts to Medicaid jeopardize the availability of HCBS programs, threatening people's ability to choose where and how they live.
-Strengthening Medicaid is essential to upholding dignity, choice, and community inclusion for everyone.